flozero/react-18-chime-js-sdk/readme.md

 The idea is to keep simple and not create too much abstraction

-## Plan / Roadmap

-- Setup sponsors and explanation of sponsor goal
-- Creating basic providers and validate how states are going to be handled
-- Creating technical doc
-- Creating examples usage project
-- Putting this here but will try to add at least 80% testing coverage
-- Creating npm package or github package
-- Creating UI library for react
-- Creating in depth doc base on sponsoring
-- Creating videos base on sponsoring

 ## How sponsoring will work for this project

 Dear fellow developers,